ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/DNS.md

 When we started JupyterHub in the previous step, it ran, we could log in, and we could run Python code.
 What's not to like, right? **Well, security is the big problem.**

+!!! warning
+    <strong>Do not run JupyterHub in production without SSL security.</strong>

 In the initial setup, JupyterHub was running under regular http, not https.
-With a web application that has usernames and passwords, like JupyterHub, having https and SSL security is best (or maybe manditory).
+With a web application that has usernames and passwords, like JupyterHub, having https and SSL security is best (or really manditory).

 In order to use https, we need to generate an SSL certificate.
 The SSL certificate should correspond to the domain name linked to our server.
 Therefore, the first step on our way to SSL security, is purchasing a domain name and pointing the domain name at the Digital Ocean DNS servers.
 Then we'll link the domain name to our JupyterHub server.